-Land Fitness Registration is Open!
+Land Fitness Registration is on-going!

 Fall Session 1 September 10th- October 27th